 The scenarios studied here show that coexistence in co-channel is not possible.
 Co-existence with an offset of 10 MHz (first adjacent channel) is possible, but interferences from FS link to DA2GC-AS may occur when aircraft is in the same azimuth as FS links.

-sharing scenarios for the band 5855 – 5875 MHz
+Compatibility and sharing scenarios for the band 5855 – 5875 MHz

-Table 27 contains the services and systems deployed in the frequency band 5.8 GHz.
-Figure 60 shows the sharing scenarios in both interference directions when assuming TDD mode of the DA2GC system.
+Table 30 contains the services and systems deployed in the frequency band 5.8 GHz.
+Figure 69 shows the sharing scenarios in both interference directions when assuming TDD mode of the DA2GC system.